 - Remove the bottom Airfryer pan and the basket from the Airfryer unit.

-- Rinse out any oils/excess liquid from cooking down the toilet.
+- Rinse out any oils/excess liquid from cooking into a old tub suitable for recycling (Think old yoghurt, ice cream tubs).

 - Place the pan and the basket into hot water with some washing up liquid.